Age Management Medicine

 CONCLUSIONS: Severe hot flashes are strongly associated with chronic insomnia in midlife women.
 The presence of hot flashes should be systematically investigated in women with insomnia.
 Treating hot flashes could improve sleep quality and minimize the deleterious consequences of chronic insomnia.

-is an Assistant Clinical Professor at UCLA School of Medicine.
-He is a world recognized specialist in many chronic disorders.
+Dr. Darrow is a world recognized specialist in many chronic disorders.
 He has been featured in national publications, and television and radio shows, for his innovative approach to medicine.
-As the medical director of Joint Rehab Center, Inc. in West Los Angeles, Dr. Darrow has helped create an age management program for those individuals interested in maintaining a youthful, healthy vigor for adults through “middle age” and well into the senior years.
+As the medical director of the Darrow Wellness Institute in West Los Angeles, Dr. Darrow has helped create an age management program for those individuals interested in maintaining a youthful, healthy vigor for adults through “middle age” and well into the senior years.